h2xd/exposition/packages/core/README.md

 # @exposition/core

-Main functionality lives in this directory.
-Provides service to all later integrations.
+Main functionality of the @exposition library, to create an internal api.